I’m unhappy in this 'ungrateful world' - Afia Schwar confesses amid her curses on Wontumi and Ampaw

 According to Afia Schwar, she’s fighting all the people coming at her because they are making life unbearable for her.

-READ ALSO: Afia Schwar shares barefoot video of her at Nogokpo shrine

-She disclosed this while reacting to a comment from one of her followers who urged her to assess her actions and reflect on them if her late father will be happy about what she recently got herself into.
+She disclosed this while reacting to a comment from one of her followers who urged her to assess her actions and reflect whether her late father will be happy about what she’s doing.

 “Please sit down and ask yourself that will your dad (may his soul rest in perfect peace) be happy wherever he is about what you are doing.
 Go down on your knees and tell God that this is what they are saying, please let the whole world know that I’m innocent and see what happens.
 Much love queen,” the fan wrote in reaction to a picture of Afia standing beside the signpost of the town Nogokpo.